Towards Reliable Recommender Systems for Rating Data: Introduction

+\textbf{2.~Robustness in Presence of Attacks.} Increasingly many sophisticated rating prediction algorithms exist \citep[e.g.,][]{gheewala2025depth, raza2026comprehensive}.
+However, less attention has been paid to their robustness in presence of corrupted/manipulated observations (\emph{outliers}) such as fake profiles, despite their practical prevalence.
+Work on robust matrix completion includes robust nuclear norm minimization \citep[e.g.,][]{huang2013robust, elsener2018robust} or robust matrix factorization \citep[e.g.,][]{tang2020robust, wang2024robust}.
+We further narrow this gap by responding to the research call in \citet{gheewala2025depth} to develop methods that remain robust under adversarial manipulation.
+RDMC fulfills this via a built-in robust loss function (Section~\ref{sec:method}).

-Third, much of the literature does not investigate the effect of missing data mechanisms other than missing completely at random (MCAR) on matrix completion procedures, with some notable exceptions being \citet{mao2019matrix} for missing at random (MAR) as well as \citet{choi2024matrix} and \citet{xu2025learning} for missing not at random (MNAR).
-Yet missing values in recommender systems applications are not MCAR in practice \citep{leblanc2023}: users predominantly rate items that they have consumed or purchased and thus expected to like, intrinsically linking the probability of missingness to their preferences.
-Hence, we study the performance of the proposed method under realistic MNAR settings.
+\textbf{3.~Impact of Missing Data Mechanisms.} The effect of missing data mechanisms other than missing completely at random (MCAR) on matrix completion is not well understood; notable exceptions being \citet{mao2019matrix} for missing at random (MAR) as well as \citet{choi2024matrix} and \citet{xu2025learning} for missing not at random (MNAR).
+Yet, in practice, missingness in recommender systems is inherently preference-dependent \citep{leblanc2023}: Users predominantly consume and then rate items they expected to like, intrinsically linking the probability of missingness to their preferences.
+We study the performance of RDMC under realistic MNAR settings to ensure its validity under practical conditions.

-For transparency and reproducibility---key concerns in the current scientific landscape as discussed in \cite{leblanc2023}---we provide implementations of the methodology in package \pkg{RMCLab} \citep{RMCLab} for the statistical computing environment \proglang{R} \citep{Rcoreteam}, which is available from \url{https://CRAN.R-project.org/package=RMCLab}.
-The main part of the code is thereby written in \proglang{C++} to improve computational efficiency. \emph{Furthermore, replication files of all analyses will be made publicly available upon acceptance of this manuscript.}

-The remainder of the paper is structured as follows.
-Section~\ref{sec:method} introduces the proposed procedure RDMC for robust matrix completion with discrete rating-scale data.
-In Section~\ref{sec:simulations}, we introduce a simulation design that mimics recommender systems applications, and we investigate the performance of RDMC.
-Section~\ref{sec:applications} then presents two empirical case studies.
-The final Section~\ref{sec:conclusions} provides a concluding discussion.